 The only downfall about this great dog bike carrier other than the price is that Amazon reviewers noted that the fabric cover and roof rack were initially difficult to attach to the frame during installation and that the directions for assembly could’ve been a bit more clear.

-The PetSafe Solvit HoundAbout Aluminum or Steel Bicycle Trailer, is a fantastic option or Steel Bicycle Trailer comes in as our second choice and is a great option if you are looking for a high-quality product at a slightly more affordable price than the DoggyRide.
+Coming in at second place, the PetSafe Solvit HoundAbout Aluminum or Steel Bicycle Trailer, is a fantastic option if you are looking for a high-quality product at a slightly more affordable price than the DoggyRide.

 Regardless of the size you choose, both have a low, wide, wheel-base that makes loading your dog from the bike trailer a breeze.